D3lux3/reaktorchallenge2022/README.md

 > Project that displays Rock Paper Scissors game results.

 ## Demo
-Here's link to a working demo of the whole project: https://floating-savannah-14330.herokuapp.com/
+Here's link to a working demo of the project: https://floating-savannah-14330.herokuapp.com/

 ## Description
 My take on Reaktor's assignment for 2022.
 The project displays current and historical Rock Paper Scissors games fetched from Reaktor's Bad-Api.

+## Technologies used

+1. Typescript for the backends
+2. postgreSQL for the database
+3. React with typescript for the frontend
+4. Docker and docker-compose for the containers

 ## Installing / Getting started